ServiceInnovationLab/serviceinnovationlab.github.io/README.md

 1. `git clone https://github.com/ServiceInnovationLab/serviceinnovationlab.github.io.git`
 2. `cd serviceinnovationlab.github.io`
 3. `bundle install`
-4. `bundle exec jekyll server --watch`
+4. `bundle exec jekyll serve --watch`

 You should be able to see the site at: http://127.0.0.1:4000/